starkindustries/gdextension-cpp-example/README.md

 # Instructions

-1. do everything using WSL
+1. If on Windows, do everything using WSL + PowerShell

 2. checkout branch 4.0 for godot-cpp